Henry Louis Gates Jr.: Other activities

 Gates hosted Faces of America, a four-part series presented by PBS in 2010.
 This program examined the genealogy of 12 North Americans of diverse ancestry: Elizabeth Alexander, Mario Batali, Stephen Colbert, Louise Erdrich, Malcolm Gladwell, Eva Longoria, Yo-Yo Ma, Mike Nichols, Queen Noor of Jordan, Mehmet Oz, Meryl Streep, and Kristi Yamaguchi.

 Since 1995, Gates has been the jury chair for the Anisfield-Wolf Book Award, which honors written works that contribute to society's understanding of racism and the diversity of human culture.
 Gates was an Anisfield-Wolf prize winner in 1989 for The Schomburg Library of Women Writers.

 Since 2012, he has hosted a PBS television series, entitled Finding Your Roots – with Henry Louis Gates, Jr..
 The second season of the series, featuring 30 prominent guests across 10 episodes, with Gates as the narrator, interviewer, and genealogical investigator, aired on PBS in fall 2014.
 The show's third season was postponed after it was discovered that actor Ben Affleck had persuaded Gates to omit information about his slave-owning ancestors.
 Finding Your Roots resumed in January 2016.

 Gates's critically acclaimed six-part PBS documentary series, The African Americans: Many Rivers to Cross, traced 500 years of African-American history to the second inauguration of President Barack Obama.
-Gates wrote, executive-produced, and hosted the series, which earned the 2013 Peabody Award and a NAACP Image Award.
+Gates wrote, executive-produced, and hosted the series, which earned the 2013 Peabody Award and an NAACP Image Award.

+In 2022 and 2023, Gates was involved with the creation of AP African American Studies, the new college-level course created by the College Board for high-school students.